smart-data-models/dataModel.MachineLearning/MLModel/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `acceptableDataSources[array]`: Valid type of input data sources for running the Machine Learning Model  - `algorithm[string]`: The algorithm used by the underlying Machine Learning model (e.g. linear regression, k-means, SVM, MLP,...)  - `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `dockerImage[string]`: Docker image containing the Machine Learning model  - `id[*]`: Unique identifier of the entity  - `inputAttributes[array]`: Comma-separated list of attributes names (that should have a given type by definition).  - `mlFramework[string]`: The Machine Learning framework that has been used to prepare the model (e.g., scikit-learn, H2O, Spark MLib, etc)  - `name[string]`: The name of this item.  - `outputAttributes[array]`: Comma-separated list of attributes names used to publish the results.  - `outputDataTypes[array]`: Type of output data produced by the Machine Learning Model  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refMLProcessing[array]`:   - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI entity type.
+- `acceptableDataSources[array]`: Valid type of input data sources for running the Machine Learning Model  - `algorithm[string]`: The algorithm used by the underlying Machine Learning model (e.g. linear regression, k-means, SVM, MLP,...)  - `alternateName[string]`: An alternative name for this item  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `dockerImage[string]`: Docker image containing the Machine Learning model  - `id[*]`: Unique identifier of the entity  - `inputAttributes[array]`: Comma-separated list of attributes names (that should have a given type by definition)  - `mlFramework[string]`: The Machine Learning framework that has been used to prepare the model (e.g., scikit-learn, H2O, Spark MLib, etc)  - `name[string]`: The name of this item  - `outputAttributes[array]`: Comma-separated list of attributes names used to publish the results  - `outputDataTypes[array]`: Type of output data produced by the Machine Learning Model  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refMLProcessing[array]`:   - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI entity type.
 It has to be MLModel  - `typeOfAlgorithm[string]`: Enumeration  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `version[string]`: Version of the model.  <!-- /30-PropertiesList -->
+Model: [https://schema.org/Text](https://schema.org/Text)- `version[string]`: Version of the model  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->